Lala Aragami: Life

 He was born on 11 March 1923 in village Chithibandi in Bandipore district in a poor family.
 His father was Dawood Malik and mother was called Doulat Deddi.
 Malik received only primary education.
 At age of 17, he learnt about Sufism from Shaban Solur.
 After his death, he was guided in Sufism by Ama Kawa, a Sufi from Charari Sharief.

 Malik married a woman named Gasha from the same village.
 They had one daughter and three sons.
 He worked as a labourer, milkman and imam.

 Lala Aragami was born into a family known for its simplicity, honesty, and truthfulness.
 His father, Dawood Malik, and mother, Dulat Ded, were respected members of their village.
 From a young age, he displayed remarkable intelligence and spiritual inclination.
 Although he received formal education up to the 8th standard, his parents ensured he gained deep knowledge of the Quran, Fiqh, and Hadith.

 Family and livelihood

 Lala Aragami was married to Gasha Bibi, a virtuous and noble woman of the village.
 They had one daughter and three sons.
-To support his family, he worked as a milkman, a laborer, and finally as an Imam of a masjid.
+To support his family, he worked as a milkman, a laborer, and finally as an Imam of a mosque.
 Despite his humble means, he remained dedicated to his spiritual pursuits.